LoreBerli/LoreBerli.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Student in Machine Learning and Computer Vision
+subtitle: PhD in Machine Learning and Computer Vision

 profile:
   align: right